20 of the best classic books to read in your lifetime [my must-read list]

 19. Mrs. Dalloway by Virginia Woolf

 Why should you read Mrs. Dalloway?
-Because this book broke the novel’s traditional form into pieces, turning the events of a single day into a masterpiece.
+This book broke the novel’s traditional form into pieces, turning the events of a single day into a masterpiece.

 Some of the best classic books by women can fall under the radar when we talk about the best books of all time.
 For that reason (among others), I allowed myself to choose more than just one Virginia Woolf novel for this list.